gnickm/lmc-api-util/README.md

 - `res` (required) - express response object
 - `message` (optional) - message object to supply with response
 - `resultObj` (optional) - any members of this object will be passed along in the response.
 Useful for sending additional info on the failure.

 ---
-### makeFound(res, itemDesc, resultObj)
+#### respondFound(res, itemDesc, resultObj)

 Creates a response JSON message with `result` of OK and creates a message that `itemDesc` was found.
 HTTP status is set to 200 OK.